-Hurricane and typhoon season are in full swing with the sixth named system of the Atlantic season, Category 4 Hurricane Florence, approaching the U.S. East Coast.
-As more than a million Americans are being evacuated from their homes, people around the world are closely following weather updates.
+Hurricane and typhoon season are in full swing.
+As more than a million Americans were evacuated from their homes during recent Hurricane Florence, people around the world are closely following weather updates.

 To help you understand some of the terms being used by meteorologists right now, we’ve compiled this alphabetical list of tropical storm terminology.